trupples/adi-documentation/docs/solutions/reference-designs/ad-amr-bms-sl/index.rst

 	High Output Power Capability:

-		- Delivers up to 480W (40A) of output power from the battery, suitable for driving motors, actuators and embedded control systems in robotics and industrial tools.
+		- Delivers up to 240W (20A) continuous output power from the battery, suitable for driving motors, actuators and embedded control systems in robotics and industrial tools.

 	USB Type-C Battery Pack CC/CV Charger - MAX77958EWV+ and MAX77961BEFV06+: